Cranial Field

-Collimator is rotated to match the divergence of the spinal field; the amount determined by the upper spinal field jaw.
+• The collimator is rotated to match the divergence of the spinal field

-Brain fields treated at 100cm SAD centered on outer canthus
+• Brain fields treated at 100 cm SAD

-The brain field should extend to at least 1 cm beyond the outside of the scalp.
+• Brain field should extend to at least 1 cm beyond the outside of the scalp

 The image below shows the isodose distribution for the cranial component of CSA RT.
 It is possible to see that the lens are just outside the edge of the field and will receive a significant amount of scattered RT.